Last Updated on March 8, 2023

 When many people think about things to do in Concord, North Carolina, mental images quickly flash to races at Charlotte Motor Speedway, waterpark fun at Great Wolf Lodge, and shopping at Concord Mills.

-All of these things are awesome and impressive on so many levels, but this guide is going to take you beyond them.
+These things are awesome and impressive on so many levels, but this guide will take you beyond them.

 How?
 By sharing local food, a whiskey prison, and Intimidator tributes, and even more fun!
 So buckle up for a fun-filled ride through these things to do in Concord and elsewhere in Cabarrus County.